-Trump’s original response that his 2005 conversation with Billy Bush was nothing more than locker room banter was not enough and his follow up apology offered an insincere apology that quickly changed focus to other issues claiming that the video was nothing more than a distraction and something that should be of no interest.
-He then went on the attack condemning Bill Clinton’s behavior and claiming that Hillary Clinton “bullied, attacked, and shamed” her husband’s victims.
+Trump’s original response that his 2005 conversation with Billy Bush was nothing more than locker room banter was not enough and his follow up apology offered an insincere repentance that claimed the video was nothing more than a distraction and something that should be of no interest.
+He then went on the attack, condemning Bill Clinton’s behavior and claiming that Hillary Clinton “bullied, attacked, and shamed” her husband’s victims.

 As the debate continued, the Republican candidate responded in classic Trump fashion, deflecting, blaming, and attacking.
 When a Muslim American asked how she could ensure safety for her family, Trump responded by saying that Islamophobia can end if Muslims become responsible for reporting terrorism.
 When asked if he could truly be a leader for all Americans, he responded by saying that Clinton is the one who called his supporters deplorables.
 When asked about not paying taxes, he responded affirmatively saying it was Clinton’s fault for not changing the tax laws.

 Trump commented that Clinton has “great hate in her heart.”
 His repeated interruptions, crude remarks, and lurking demonstrated abuser like traits and his visible uncomfortableness being forced to share a stage and allow a woman to speak was evident.

 In a time where Trump should have responded with humility and admissions of poor judgment, where he should have apologized to Nancy O’Dell and Arianne Zucker, and to all women for his blatant misogyny, he demonstrated his true character by refusing to accept responsibility, shifting focus to the Clintons, and using a grade school like ploy arguing: “but they are worse than me.”